Bernardo Silva: 2017–2021: Domestic success and European final

-2021–present: Consecutive Premier League titles and continental treble
+2021–2024: Consecutive Premier League titles and continental treble

 In the start of the 2021–22 season, Manchester City manager Pep Guardiola revealed that Silva was one of three players that wanted to leave the club in the summer transfer window.
-It was reported that he was unhappy in Manchester, with Spanish La Liga side Atlético Madrid and Serie A side A.C.
-Milan being interested in signing him.
+It was reported that he was unhappy in Manchester, with Spanish La Liga side Atlético Madrid and Serie A side Milan being interested in signing him.
 After staying at the club in the transfer window, Silva began displaying impressive performances in the midfield for Manchester City, most notably in the 5–0 victory against Arsenal, scoring the only goal in a 1–0 win over Leicester City, and against Liverpool and Chelsea, being named man of the match in the latter, with manager Pep Guardiola describing Silva as "one of the best players in the world".
 For his performances, Silva was awarded Manchester City's Player of the Month by the club's supporters for two consecutive months in September and October.

 On 6 November, in the Manchester derby, Silva scored City's second goal in a 2–0 victory against Manchester United at Old Trafford.
 On 24 November, Silva became the first player in the Champions League to register a 100% passing rate, being named man of the match, as he provided an assist for Gabriel Jesus, in City's 2–1 home win against Paris Saint-Germain in a Champions League group stage match, to ensure his team qualification to the round of sixteen.
 For his performances, Silva was named Manchester City's Player of the Month for November, becoming the first player to win the award in three consecutive months.